preetisawant/cloud-foundry/auditing-logging.md

 The [IBM Cloud Log Analysis](https://www.ibm.com/blogs/cloud-archive/2019/03/deprecating-ibm-cloud-log-analysis/) service has been **deprecated**.
 Starting in CFEE v3.1.0, logging persistence in CFEE is supported through integration with the new [IBM Log Analysis with LogDNA](/docs/services/Log-Analysis-with-LogDNA) service.
 Logging persistence enabled through integration with pre-existing Log Analysis instances will continue to work even after the CFEE instance is updated to v3.1.0.
 However, once logging persistence enabled though a pre-existing Log Analysis service instance is **disabled**, re-enablement can only be done with an instance of the IBM Log Analysis with LogDNA service.
 {: important}

-CFEE supports logging persistence for two types of log streams: Cloud Foundry application logs and Cloud Foundy platform logs (new in v5.2.0).
+CFEE supports logging persistence for two types of log streams: Cloud Foundry application logs and Cloud Foundy platform logs.
 Logging persistance is supported through integration with the [IBM Log Analysis with LogDNA](/docs/services/Log-Analysis-with-LogDNA) service.
 An instance of the LogDNA service selected by the CFEE administrator can be easily configured to receive and persist the Cloud Foundry application and platform logs generated within the CFEE instance.
 The user can see and manage those logs using the LogDNA service instance.

 To enable platform and application logging for a CFEE instance: